infracost/docs/docs/features/terragrunt.md

 When the CLI's `--path` flag points to a Terragrunt directory:
 1. Infracost detects a Terragrunt project by checking for a Terragrunt config file in the specified path, which will be `terragunt.hcl`, `terragrunt.hcl.json` or the value of the `TERRAGRUNT_CONFIG` environment variable.
 If Infracost does not detect your project as a Terragrunt project, make sure this file exists in the specified path or in any of the subdirectories with a depth less than 5.

-2. If Terragrunt is detected, Infracost downloads any required source files to an `.infracost` cache, detect Terragrunt defined inputs, then parse HCL directly.
+2. If Terragrunt is detected, Infracost downloads any required source files to an `.infracost` cache, detects Terragrunt defined inputs, then parses HCL directly.

 3. Infracost outputs a diff or breakdown for each Terragrunt module.

 ## Known issues

-1. HCL parsing does not work with Terragrunt projects that use `dependency` outputs, subscribe to [this issue](https://github.com/infracost/infracost/issues/1641) for updates.
-2. The `INFRACOST_TERRAGRUNT_FLAGS` environment variable is no longer supported as Infracost parses HCL code directly.
+1. The `INFRACOST_TERRAGRUNT_FLAGS` environment variable is no longer supported as Infracost parses HCL code directly.
 Comment on [this issue](https://github.com/infracost/infracost/issues/1682) if you'd like a way to exclude certain directories.
-3. HCL parsing does not work with private **remote** modules, subscribe to [this issue](https://github.com/infracost/infracost/issues/1667) for updates.
+2. HCL parsing does not work with private **remote** modules, subscribe to [this issue](https://github.com/infracost/infracost/issues/1667) for updates.

 As a workaround you can still [generate plan JSONs](/docs/troubleshooting/#terragrunt) and pass the plan JSON to Infracost to get a cost estimate.
 We are looking to fix these issues in upcoming patch releases.